kijanawoodard/Blog/src/Blog.Web/Content/posts/how-to-wake-up-your-kids.markdown

+---
+title: How to Wake Up Your Kids
+published: October 12, 2013
+tags: missives
+---

-﻿Ever think that your young kids are sleeping too much at night or during naps?
+Ever think that your young kids are sleeping too much at night or during naps?
 Feel that you aren't spending enough "bonding time" with them because they just sleep sleep sleep?

 Here are a few tips to *wake up your kids* based on personal observation.